 Want to be part of the Seeds of Justice program in 2019-20?
 Click here to apply!

-The Seeds of Justice program consists of two major components, together totaling approximately 20 hours per quarter.
-The first component is the Tuesday Cohort Meetings: The 20-person cohort meets as a group five times a quarter, from 5:30-7:30 on Tuesday nights at the UCSC (Weeks 5-7 & 9-10 during Fall Quarter, and Weeks 2, 4, 6, 8, & 10 during Winter and Spring).
-At these meetings the group will engage with community leaders working on a variety of issues and in a variety of areas, who will inspire and inform their ongoing work for social change.
-Additionally, through discussions, reflection, readings, and other activities, the group will explore these issues and practice the critical thinking and leadership skills necessary to address them, all while building and sustaining community with one another.
+The Seeds of Justice program consists of group meetings and individually directed civic engagement work.
+The 20-person cohort meets as a group from 5:30-7:30 on Tuesday nights at the UCSC, beginning Week 8 of the Fall Quarter (November 19, 2019).
+At these meetings the group will engage with community leaders working on a variety of issues and in a variety of areas who will inspire and inform their ongoing work for social change; gain context on these issues through readings, activities, and discussions; and spend time reflecting on and learning from civic engagement experiences.
+Through these structures, the group will explore ideas of civic leadership and practice the critical thinking and leadership skills necessary to address them, all while building and sustaining community with one another.

 A good Seeds of Justice applicant is someone with experience in community service and civic engagement who is interested in exploring the root causes of inequities, deepening the quality of their ongoing community service and social change work, and exploring different methods of social change.
 They will be someone who is energized to explore service and civic engagement beyond Seeds of Justice as well, with an interest in joining RSOs or other programs where they can engage with the wider community.